DragonMinded/libdragon/README.md

 in the wiki to see latest changes that were merged into the stable version of libdragon.
 Also check the wiki page for [common hurdles in upgrading libdragon](https://github.com/DragonMinded/libdragon/wiki/Upgrade-troubleshooting).

-If you are upgrading the unstable version, instead, remember that some breaking changes are expected.
+If you are upgrading the preview version, instead, remember that some breaking changes are expected.
 We do not keep track of those though, so you will have to check the relevant header files yourself to check what is changed.